sanjaypakale/practice/dummy/design-docs/RBAC.md

 ## **5. Enhancements**
 1. **Auto-Revoke Expired Access**
-   - EAR can enforce automatic revocation after expiry.
+   - Backstage can enforce automatic revocation after expiry.
 2. **Audit Logging**
-   - Store approval logs in EAR and expose them in Backstage.
+   - Store approval logs in Backstage and expose them via UI.
 3. **RBAC Enforcement**
    - Developers only see **apps they are allowed to request** based on EAR policies.
 4. **ChatOps Integration**